Real Estate Investing with a Solo 401(k)

 - Tax liens certificates

 Did You Know?

-A Solo 401(k) can be used to invest in many areas, including real estate and cryptocurrency as well as more traditional investments such as stocks and bonds.
-By offering higher contributions you can invest more money for your future, because you can contribute as both employer and employee.
+For a Solo 401(k), real estate and cryptocurrency are possible investments, as well as more traditional areas such as stocks and bonds.
+You can contribute as both employer and employee, the Solo 401(k) offers higher contributions than other accounts, and you can invest more money for your future!
 Contact IRA Financial today to learn more.